 If you know how to make a fire, you can heat a wood fired hot tub.
 All you need is wood, water, and good company.
 But some matches and the tips in this post won't hurt.

-Wood burning hot tubs offer a simple, ritualistic experience.
+Natural hot tubs in Canada offer a simple, ritualistic experience.
 It's pared down living at its finest.
 Connecting to nature is easy to do without the bells and whistles of electric hot tubs.
 You can fill a wood fired hot tub with water sourced directly from a lake, ocean or river nearby your property, or even set up right on the shore.
 Light the fire in the stove and listen to the fire crackle, the frogs croak, and the sound of the trees rustling in the wind as you stare up at the night sky.
 Chopping the wood, lighting the fire, and letting it heat the water creates an elemental, primitive luxury to enjoy mother nature in its purest form.
 Just unplug, unwind, and relish the ritual wood fired hot tubs have to offer.

 1. Fill tub with salt or fresh water

 2. Light a fire in the stove and wait 2-3 hours for initial heat